PX4/PX4-user_guide/en/flight_modes/offboard.md

 The vehicle obeys a position, velocity or attitude setpoint provided over MAVLink.
 The setpoint may be provided by a MAVLink API (e.g. [MAVSDK](https://mavsdk.mavlink.io/) or [MAVROS](https://github.com/mavlink/mavros)) running on a companion computer (and usually connected via serial cable or wifi).

+> **Tip** Not all co-ordinate frames and field values allowed by MAVLink are supported for all setpoint messages and vehicles.
+  Read the sections below *carefully* to ensure only supported values are used.
+  Note also that setpoints must be streamed at > 2Hz before entering the mode and while the mode is operational.

 > **Note**
 >  * This mode requires position or pose/attitude information - e.g. GPS, optical flow, visual-inertial odometry, mocap, etc.
 >  * RC control is disabled except to change modes.
 >  * The vehicle must be armed before this mode can be engaged.
->  * The vehicle must be already be receiving a stream of target setpoints before this mode can be engaged.
+>  * The vehicle must be already be receiving a **stream of target setpoints (>2Hz)** before this mode can be engaged.
 >  * The vehicle will exit the mode if target setpoints are not received at a rate of > 2Hz.
+>  * Not all co-ordinate frames and field values allowed by MAVLink are supported.

 ## Description